marcoshsq/MetaDatabaseEngineer/README.md

 But about the structure of this repository.
 It's divided into three parts. ``Roadmap``, ``List of Courses and books`` and ``Projects``.

 In the ``Roadmap`` section, the name gives the prize, it is the order in which I studied the courses.
 In the ``List of Courses and books`` section, I have listed all the relevant materials, courses, books and articles that I've studied.
-At last, the ``Projects`` section, most of these
+At last, most of the courses have capstone/guided projects, that are developed during the course.
+These projects are listed in the ``Projects`` section, at the end of this repository.

 The main guides I've followed to create this curriculum can be found in the ``References`` section, at the end of this ``README`` page.